-Model Name Clinical Focus, Providers, Setting, and Patient Population Components Relevant to Rural Providers Payment Design Features Performance Measurement Features for Rural Providers Lessons Learned Related to Rural Provider Participation percent control of the ACO's governing body must be held by participating providers or their designated representatives, and there must be at least two beneficiary advocates with voting rights on the board.
-Specific Requirements for Rural Providers: N/A Flexibilities for Rural Providers: N/A Rural Participation: FQHCs, RHCs, and CAHs are potentially eligible participants and may be included in DCE provider networks. underserved beneficiaries.
-Rural Provider Participation Challenges Addressed: Provides incentives for supporting underserved communities
+Model Name Clinical Focus, Providers, Setting, and Components Relevant to Rural Providers Payment Design Features Performance Measurement Lessons Learned Related to Rural

+Patient Population Features for Provider

+Rural Providers Participation

+percent control of the underserved

+ACO's governing body beneficiaries.

+must be held by

+their designated

+representatives and

+there must be at least

+two beneficiary

+advocates with voting

+rights on the board.

+Specific Requirements

+for Rural Providers: N/A

+Elevibilities for Bural

+Providers: N/A

+Rural Participation:

+FQHCs, RHCs, and CAHs

+are potentially eligible

+participants and may be

+included in DCE provider

+networks.

+Pural Drovidar

+Participation Challenges

+Addressed: Provides

+incentives for supporting

+underserved

+communities